urbas/play-essentials/README.md

 ## As a dependency

-You can also add Play Essentials to your Play app just like this (in your `build.sbt`):
+You can also add Pless to your Play app just like this (in your `build.sbt`):

     libraryDependencies ++= Seq(
-        "com.urmest" %% "play-essentials" % "0.0.1-SNAPSHOT"
+        "com.pless" %% "play-essentials" % "0.0.1-SNAPSHOT"
     )

-Play Essentials also comes with classes that make tests in JUnit easier.
+Pless also comes with classes that make tests in JUnit easier.
 To use them, just add this dependency:

     libraryDependencies ++= Seq(
-        "com.urmest" %% "play-essentials" % "0.0.1-SNAPSHOT" % "test" classifier "tests"
+        "com.pless" %% "play-essentials" % "0.0.1-SNAPSHOT" % "test" classifier "tests"
     )

 # Usage